mercedes-benz/DnA/docs/Install.md

 *Note 1: Except for the JWT, which is generated rather than installed, if you do not already have the following software prerequisites installed on your computer, please click their associated links for instructions on how to install them on your specific machine.*

-*Note 2: If you do not currently have Kubernetes installed on your computer, it is best to first consult the [Kubernetes setup page](https://kubernetes.io/docs/setup/) before installing any Kubernetes tools such as Kubectl because you must first choose what type of Kubernetes installation you want, and then you can choose to install tools such as Kubectl.*
+*Note 2: If you do not currently have Kubernetes installed on your computer, it is best to first consult the [Kubernetes setup page](https://kubernetes.io/docs/setup/) before installing any Kubernetes tools such as Kubectl because you must first choose the type of Kubernetes installation that you want, and then you can choose to install tools such as Kubectl.*

 Software Prerequisites: